 Finally, for coders familiar with Object-Oriented Languages, chaining MRC descriptions should pose no major difficulty.
 The only practical difficulty is related to the management of indices, which inevitably tend to pile up as the chaining progresses.

 Three descriptional kernels are available: the first describes the notion of a consensual situation and its vulnerability, which is used for risk prevention.
 A second kernel describes the notion of a non-consensual situation, or a set of situations perceived differently, called a spectrum, and enables strategic analysis and operational management in conflict situations, as well as the reduction of conflictualities.
-A third kernel describes the notion of matrix, i.e. a set of spectrums or strategic analyses: this more complex kernel is useful in cases where the dynamics of power perception play a pivotal role, e.g. during coups d'état or the mobilization or construction of collective actors.
+A third kernel describes the notion of matrix, i.e. a set of spectrums or strategic analysis: this more complex kernel is useful in cases where the dynamics of power perception play a pivotal role, e.g. during coups d'état or the mobilization or construction of collective actors.

 These kernels, designed as a common language, are also designed to be freely extensible: hence the interest in mastering description chaining, which enables descriptional kernels to be extended to better adapt to specific cases.